NathanKieswetter/R_Flow_helpers/README.md

 ## Overview

-This pipeline provides a complete workflow for flow cytometry data analysis, from FlowJo workspace import to publication-ready visualizations.
-It features interactive data exploration, automated congenic marker detection, statistical analysis, and advanced visualization tools including UMAP dimensionality reduction and clustering analysis.
+This pipeline provides a comprehensive workflow for flow cytometry data analysis, from importing data into the FlowJo workspace to creating publication-ready visualizations.
+It features interactive data exploration, automated congenic marker detection, statistical analysis, and advanced visualization tools, including UMAP dimensionality reduction and clustering analysis.

 ### Key Features